 Effective October 1, 2012, the Company entered into a Management Agreement (Agreement) with UHS.
-This Agreement has been approved by the ODI and replaced the previous agreement with UAS.
-Pursuant to the terms of the Agreement, UHS provides management services to the Company under a fee structure, which is based on a direct charge representing UHS' expenses for services or use of assets provided to the Company.
-Management fees under this arrangement totaled \$58,100 and \$39,460 in 2013 and 2012, respectively, and are included in general administrative expenses and claims adjustment expenses in the accompanying statutory basis statements of operations.
-Direct expenses not included in the Agreement, such as department of insurance exam fees, and use taxes, are paid by UHS on behalf of the Company.
+This Agreement has been approved by the ODI and will replace the previous agreement with UAS.
+Pursuant to the terms of the Agreement, UHS will provide management services to the Company under a fee structure, which is based on a direct charge representing UHS' expenses for services or use of assets provided to the Company.
+Management fees under this arrangement totaled approximately \$58,100 and \$39,460 in 2013 and 2012, respectively, and are included in general administrative expenses and claims adjustment expenses in the accompanying statutory basis statements of operations.
+Direct expenses not included in the management agreement, such as broker commissions, department of insurance exam fees, and premium taxes, are paid by UHS on behalf of the Company.
 UHS is reimbursed by the Company for these direct expenses.